 Both speakers are protected by a tight fabric that makes them extremely durable.
 The remaining speakers are mostly made of plastic, although not cheap plastic at all.

-You will find the Xtreme available in black, blue, red, green, and camo colors while the Boombox 2 is available in black and camo only.
+You will find the JBL Xtreme available in black, blue, red, green, and camo colors while the JBL Boombox 2 is available in black and camo only.

 Because they’re from JBL, they’re both cylindrical, which is pretty much the company’s signature shape.

-While Boombox 2 has its own plastic handle to make the carrying process a breeze,
+While JBL Boombox 2 has its own plastic handle to make the carrying process a breeze,

 When it comes to “swimming,” though, both speakers are great divers.